 The smart cricket ball has the microchip wired into a round socket and then fitted into the quilt of the ball - a small, spherical object the size of a quail’s egg made of rubber and cork.

 Then, as it is with the manufacturing process of a regular cricket ball, the microchip will have layers of leather and rubber wrapped over it, assembled and stitched.

-What are the challenges for the Smart Ball?
+What are the challenges for the smart cricket ball?

-The first challenge for the Smart Ball - currently in its testing phase - is its longevity during the course of play.
+The first challenge for the smart cricket ball - currently in its testing phase - is its longevity during the course of play.
 The battery of the microchip is said to last eight hours, which should be enough unless the day’s play is extended.

 The next hurdle for the Smart Ball is the durability of the microchip when the batsmen are continuously pounding the ball through an innings.

 Another problem with the Smart Ball is the pricing considering the cost of developing the microchip.

 While the concept of a cricket ball with brains seems appealing to the cricket audience, its sustainability in the sport could determine its fate in the long run.

 Author: William Paul